Mageas/single-gpu-passthrough/README.md

  15    0      0    7 7:7:7:1          yes 4957.0308 2200.0000
 ```

-TODO: According to the logic seen above, here are my core and their threads binding
+According to the logic seen above, here are my core and their threads binding
 ```
 Core 1: 0, 8
 Core 2: 1, 9